Main

 In the face of change, car manufacturers have taken the strategic decision to focus resources on developing the autonomous driving and anti-collision technologies likely to decide who survives into the next generation.
 As part of that, they are happy to hand off the responsibility for R&D in more traditional areas, such as the development of sophisticated components, to third parties.

-Gestamp’s financial performance testifies its extraordinary success.
-Since 1997, when the company was founded, sales have risen by over 20 times.
-With the exception of a single year during the global financial crisis, sales have risen for 20 years in succession, propelled by organic growth and strategic M&A.
+Gestamp’s financial performance testifies to its extraordinary success.
+In the 25 years since 1997, when the company was founded, sales have risen by over 40 times, propelled by organic growth and strategic M&A.

 Deploying Mitsui’s strengths